carbynestack/klyshko/README.md

     generated.
   - A *Task* (kind: `TupleGenerationTask`) represents a local or remote execution of a CRG.
 A task exposes the state of the invocation on a single VCP.
-On the job level task states are aggregated into a job state.
+On the job level, task states are aggregated into a job state.
 Remote tasks are proxied locally to make their state available to the job controller.
 The task controller makes use of the [Klyshko Integration Interface (KII)](#klyshko-integration-interface-kii) to